PrefectHQ/prefect/docs/tutorials/deployments.md

 )
 ```

-If you run `prefect deployment create leo_deployment.py` again with this code, it won't change `leonardo_deployment`, but it will also create a new `marvin-deployment`.
+If you run `prefect deployment create leo_deployment.py` again with this code, it won't change `leonardo_deployment`, but it will create a new `marvin-deployment`.

 - Running `leonardo_deployment` logs the message "Hello Leo!".
 - Running `marvin-deployment` logs the message "Hello Marvin!".